 Your Action Steps

-Search your county court's online records.
-Most state and county courts have a public case search portal where you can look up cases by your name.
+Most courts have a public case search portal.
 Search for your full legal name and any variations.
 If a case appears, note the case number, filing date, and any deadlines.
-Not all courts have online systems — if yours does not, proceed to the next step.
+Also look for any “judgment” or “default judgment” entries — these mean the court has already ruled.
+If the court has no online system, proceed to the next step.

 Find free legal aid in your area to help determine your legal status and next steps.